Ylazerson/go-concurrency/00-notes/notes.md

 ### CSP - Communicating Sequential Processes

-In this paper, Hoare suggests that **input** and **output** are two overlooked primitives of programming-particularly in concurrent code.
+In this paper, Hoare suggests that **input** and **output** are two overlooked primitives of programming - particularly in concurrent code.

 ![](img/csp.png)